Mammoth Resources (CVE:MTH) Trading Down 36.4% – Here’s What Happened

-Shares of Mammoth Resources Corp.
-(CVE:MTH – Get Free Report) were down 36.4% during mid-day trading on Monday .
+Mammoth Resources Corp.
+(CVE:MTH – Get Free Report)’s share price dropped 36.4% on Tuesday .
 The company traded as low as C$0.04 and last traded at C$0.04.
 Approximately 203,000 shares were traded during trading, an increase of 80% from the average daily volume of 112,708 shares.
 The stock had previously closed at C$0.06.

 Mammoth Resources Corp., an exploration stage company, engages in the acquisition, exploration, and evaluation of mining properties in Mexico.
 It holds a 100% interest in the Tenoriba property consisting of four concessions, including Mapy, Mapy 2, Mapy 3, and Fernanda covering a land package of totalling 5,333 hectares located in the Sierra Madre precious metal belt in southwestern Chihuahua State, Mexico.